-The lawn-care technician in the photo above is dressed for hazardous duty, and for good reason.
-If you do nothing more than ban the use of pesticides in your yard, you’ll have done a very good thing for wildlife and pets, alike, the atmosphere and, not insignificantly, your own health.
+The lawn-care technician in this photo is dressed for hazardous duty, and for good reason.
+If you do nothing more than ban the use of pesticides in your yard, you’ll have done a very good thing for wildlife and pets, the atmosphere, and your own health.

 The term “pesticide” includes herbicides, insecticides, rodenticides and numerous other -cides, all intended to kill or incapacitate.
 If you’ve been using them and haven’t considered how hazardous they are, just look at the warnings given by the Environmental Protection Agency.